m-miyawaki/quickpicksnippets/README.md

 ```

 Write your [snippet](https://code.visualstudio.com/docs/editor/userdefinedsnippets) string as a value of "snippet" key.
 The values of the "name" keys are your snippet names which will be displayed as Quick Pick list items.
-You can omit this key.
-In that case, snippet string itself will be displayed instead.
+If you omit this key, snippet string itself will be displayed instead.

-"group" key is also optional.
+A "group" key is also optional.
 If this key and value are set, the value (i.e. a name of a group) will be displayed as Quick Pick list items.
 If you select a group, list of names of snippets which belong to the group will be displayed.

 ### <a name="jump"></a>Adding To Editor Context Menu
 If you want to add this command to the editor's context menu, check "Add To Editor Context Menu" in the Settings UI.